-Local anesthetic is the most effective way of eliminating any discomfort that may accompany dental treatment.
-The only downside to a comfortable dental visit and anesthetized teeth is the associated numbness of the adjacent soft tissues, the lips, the cheeks and the tongue.
+Hudsonville, MI, pediatric dentist to eliminate any discomfort that may accompany dental treatment.
+The only downside to a comfortable dental visit and anesthetized teeth is the associated numbness that your child may feel in the adjacent soft tissues, lips, cheeks and tongue.is the most effective way for our

 The duration of numbness varies.
 The effect will differ between two individuals, even if they are related.
 Also, the duration and depth of numbness varies with the type of anesthetic agents administered.

-We try to use the local anesthetic that best suits the treatment type and normally the numbness wears off within an hour after your child has left the office.
-Some individuals may experience numbness for less than a half hour while other children have been numb four hours after the treatment visit.
+We try to use the local anesthetic that best suits the treatment type and normally the numbness wears off within an hour after your child has left our Hudsonville pediatric dental office.
+Some individuals may experience numbness for less than a half hour while other children still feel numb four hours after the treatment visit.
 Your child will notice his lips and/or tongue beginning to tingle as the feeling returns.

 Watch your child carefully following dental treatment.
 It only takes a second for a child to damage soft tissues by chewing on them or by sucking on lips or cheeks.